Adjusting journal entries: Types, examples, and how to record

 You typically calculate bad debt using either a percentage of sales or an aging analysis of receivables.
 The entry reduces accounts receivable on your balance sheet and increases expenses on your income statement.

 In the first quarter of 2023, the four largest U.S. banks wrote off a combined $3.4 billion in bad consumer loans, a 73% increase from the previous year.
-This surge underscores the importance of accurately recording bad debt expenses to reflect a company's true financial position.

 Bad debt expense also supports compliance with standards like ASC 326 (Current Expected Credit Losses), which requires businesses to estimate future credit losses and not just wait until they happen.

-How to create adjusting journal entries
+How to record adjusting journal entries

 The actual time it takes to prepare each entry can range from a few minutes to several hours.
 It depends on how complex the adjustment is, how much supporting data you need, and whether you use manual or automated processes.
 Entries tied to depreciation or prepaid expenses are often quick.
 Others, like revenue recognition or contract liabilities, may take longer and require cross-team input.